Dainese HGL Pants review – top-quality, lightweight trail pants

 Verdict

-Like all Dainese apparel the quality is top-notch but you do pay a little bit extra – the HGL is similar in price to Rapha Women’s Lightweight pants but it’s 40 percent more than the 100% Airmatic and Endura MT500 pant.
-The good thing is the HGL is nicer to wear, it also comes in a greater range of sizes, and I think is a bit more versatile.
+Like all Dainese apparel, the quality is top-notch.
+The HGL is similar in price to Rapha Lightweight pants and the 100% Airmatic and Endura MT500 pants, but for me the HGL are nicer to wear.
+They come in a greater range of sizes, and I think are a bit more versatile.

 Tech specs: Dainese HGL Pants